thetaxitank/cubesolving/index.md

 #### Positioning second layer edges

 Once you have solved all the white face, you have to arrange the second layer.
 To do this there is 2 algorithms that we can use.
-(Notice how the top layer is now the yellow one.)
+(Notice how the top layer is also the yellow one.)

 ![](cube algorithms/lblalg1.png)
 ![](cube algorithms/lblalg2.png)